-New fall turkey hunt: This year, Utah will hold a new fall general-season turkey hunt in select areas of southeastern Utah.
-For more information about Utah's three fall turkey hunts, see page 16.
-For detailed fall turkey hunt boundaries and maps, visit wildlife.utah.gov/huntplanner in August 2017.
+New fall turkey hunt: This year, Utah will hold a new fall general-season turkey hunt in select areas of central Utah.
+For more information about Utah's four fall turkey hunts, see page16.
+For detailed fall turkey hunt boundaries and maps, visit wildlife.utah.qov/huntplanner in August 2018.